-Services and accomplishments in 2018 included:
+Services and accomplishments in 2019 included:

-- Served 75 families including 217 children at risk of placement. - Provided two 8-week modules of Anger Management for Parents classes graduating 31 individuals. - Achieved a Satisfaction rating of 100% from families enrolled in the program (based on 40 completed surveys). - Achieved a 100% prevention of placement rate for families served in the first 6 months of 2018 (104 of 104 children). - Achieved an overall prevention of placement rate of 98.3% for families based on follow-ups at 3-month, 6-month, and 12-month and 24-month post closure.
-(276/281). - One of the children placed was at the recommendation of Families First.
+- Served 77 families including 188 children at risk of placement. - Provided two 8-week modules of Anger Management for Parents classes graduating 27 individuals. - Achieved a Satisfaction rating of 97.5% \\from families enrolled in the program (based on 39 completed surveys). \\ the number was actually 100% but 1 family filled the survey out incorrectly, family was contacted and stated that their intention was to state that they were fully satisfied with our service. - Achieved a 94.2% prevention of placement rate for families served in 2019 (177 of 188 children). - Achieved an overall prevention of placement rate of 95.1% for families based on follow-ups at 3-month, 6-month, and 12-month and 24-month post closure.
+(385/405). \ - \ Two of the children placed was at the recommendation of Families First.
+One of the children placed was due to case closing as mom was incarcerated.

-2017 2018 Number of Families Served 72 75
+2018 2019 Number of Families Served 75 77